24 Fantastic Things to do in Basel, Switzerland

 Basel has around 231 fountains with many illustrating figures such as the basilisk.
 The Basel Journal calls it the city of fountains, and for good reason.
 You shouldn’t worry about drinking the water in Basel (or anywhere in Switzerland), it’s clean and fresh.
 Fun Fact, people also use the fountains as swimming pools and a popular thing to do in Basel in the summer is to go Fountain Bathing.

-You’ll notice two metal bars fitted across the diameter of the fountains which would help support the buckets used by locals to collect water.
+You’ll notice two metal bars fitted across the diameter of the fountains, which will help support the buckets used by locals to collect water.
 That’s when no plumbing was available.
-Today, you can use the fountains whenever your water bottle is low or you need a sip while jogging.
+Today, you can use the fountains whenever your water bottle is low, or you need a sip while jogging.

 Fountains on the Rhine in Basel